olebole/irafdoc/doc/proto.mkglbhdr.rst

   </pre>
   <p>
   It is important to understand how inheritance works when appending extensions.
-  The IRAF FITS <tt>"kernel"</tt> eliminates keywords from the extension header when they have the same value as the global header.
+  The IRAF FITS <span style="font-family: monospace;">"kernel"</span> eliminates keywords from the extension header when they have the same value as the global header.
 If there are common keywords but with different values then they are both present and any task that read the union of the global and extension headers will see